sblab-bioinformatics/epigenetics-of-glioblastoma/README.md

-# epigenetics-of-glioblastoma
+# Manuscript *in prep*: 5hmC accounts for apparent hypomethylation in glioblastoma

-Bioinformatics methods for associated the manuscript
+This repository contains the bioinformatics method of the associated manuscript.